napalu/goopt/v2/cmd/goopt-i18n-gen/README.md

 3. **Run validation in CI/CD**: Use `--strict` flag to catch missing translations
 4. **Commit generated files**: Include the generated constants file in version control
 5. **Use wildcards for multi-locale**: Process all translations together to ensure consistency
+6. **Use add command for bulk updates**: When adding features, collect all new keys in a JSON file and add them at once

 ## Advanced Features